 Let’s face it . . . there are lots of choices for DNA test kits and the television commercials make it look so easy.
 But once you go online, you don’t know the difference between an autosomal test and a Y-DNA test or whether you are getting the best value for your money.
-Here are the basics you need to know to make an informed decision along with recommendations from National DNA Day.
+Here are the basics you need to know to make an informed decision along with recommendations from DNA Bargains.

 Types of DNA Test Kits Available